OpenTreeOfLife/reference-taxonomy/doc/method/method-intro.md

 by priority.
 Priority means that if S is judged more accurate or otherwise "better" than S', then S occurs earlier in the sequence than S' and its information supersedes that from later sources.
-Priority judgements are made by curators on the project, and are sometimes made in ignorance of the quality of the sources, since we do not have the resources to evaluate source quality in detail.
+Priority judgements are made by curators on the project based on their taxonomic expertise.

 We define an operator for combining taxonomies pairwise, written schematically as U = S + S', and apply it from left to right: